frc1678/robot-code-public/README.md

 bazel test //c2018/submarine_subsystem/...
 ```

 Before you push your code, you can run our automated test script.
-This is what Jenkins CI runs, so if you don't like failed Jenkins builds you should always run it before pushing:
+This is what Buildkite runs, so if you don't like failed Buildkite builds you should always run it before pushing:

 ```
-./scripts/tests.py
+./scripts/tests.sh
 ```

 ## Style Guide